marp-team/marpit/docs/theme-css.md

 #### Customize content

 Marpit has a default content: `attr(data-marpit-pagination)`, indicates the current page number.
-Theme CSS can add other strings and attributes to shown page number.
+Theme CSS can add other strings and attributes to the shown page number.

 <!-- prettier-ignore-start -->